STAT545-UBC/STAT545-UBC-original-website/automation03_make-test-drive.md

   * Global setting: *Tools > Global Options... > Code editing*.
 Make sure "insert spaces for tab" is __unchecked__.
   * Project-specific setting: *Tools > Project Options... > Code editing*.
 Make sure "insert spaces for tab" is __unchecked__.

+RStudio can show reveal information about the whitespace in a file: *RStudio > Preferences... > Code editing > Show whitespace characters*.
+When in doubt, make darn sure your `Makefile` is indented with tabs and not spaces!

 ### Write a toy `Makefile`

 Type or paste this into your new text file.
 Make sure the indentation before `@echo` is always a tab!
 Save as `Makefile`: